 The UPD supervisor on duty or most senior officer is responsible for immediately notifying the UPD Chief of Police or designee if it is determined a significant emergency or dangerous situation exists by evaluating information received from entities which may include, but are not limited to: law enforcement, fire department, National Weather Service, Environmental Health and Safety, and other campus officials of any situation that poses an immediate threat to the campus community.
-The Chief of Police or designee will confirm the significant emergency or dangerous situation and notify the WTAMU Vice President for Business and Finance of the need for an emergency notification.
+The Chief of Police or designee will confirm the significant emergency or dangerous situation and notify the WTAMU Vice President for Business and Finance of the necessary emergency notification.
 The VPBF will notify the President and appropriate senior administrators.

-The Chief of Police or designee will, without delay and taking into account the safety of the community, determine the content of the notification, and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, (including, but not limited to: UPD, Canyon Police Department, Canyon Fire Department, Randall County Sheriff's Department, Texas Department of Public Safety, Amarillo Police Department, Amarillo Fire Department and BSA Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-Buff Alert and SafeZone are issued to the West Texas A&M University campus community, including WTAMU students and employees at the Amarillo Center, rather than to specific segments of the campus population.
+The Chief of Police or designee will, without delay and taking into account the safety of the community, determine the content of the notification, and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, (including, but not limited to: UPD, Canyon Police Department, Canyon Fire Department, Randall County Sheriff's Department, Texas Department of Public Safety, Amarillo Police

+Department, Amarillo Fire Department and BSA Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+A Buff Alert through SafeZone is issued to the West Texas A&M University campus community, including WTAMU students and employees at the Amarillo Center, or specific segments of the campus population.

-In circumstances where time is of the essence, certain employees are authorized to make a final determination of a significant emergency or dangerous situation, compose an alert (or select and modify one of the warnings that are pre-scripted for that purpose), and send the alert.
-These employees include: UPD Chief of Police, UPD Assistant Chief of Police, Police Lieutenant(s), Police Sergeant(s) and as directed, UPD Dispatchers.
+In circumstances where time is of the essence, certain employees are authorized to make a final determination of a significant emergency or dangerous situation, compose an alert (or select and modify one of the warnings that are pre-scripted for that purpose), and send the Buff Alert via SafeZone.
+These employees include: UPD Chief of Police, UPD Assistant Chief of Police, Police Lieutenant(s), Police Sergeant(s) and as directed, UPD Dispatchers or Clery Compliance Officer as directed.
 An example of such an urgent message could include a Buff Alert or SafeZone message issued for a tornado in direct proximity of campus or for an active shooter.

-Individuals designated to send Buff Alerts or SafeZone alerts include specific employees: UPD Chief of Police, UPD Assistant Chief of Police, Police Lieutenant(s), Police Sergeant(s), including UPD Dispatchers.
+Individuals designated to send Buff Alerts or SafeZone alerts include specific employees: UPD Chief of Police, UPD Assistant Chief of Police, Police Lieutenant(s), Police Sergeant(s), including UPD Dispatchers and Clery Compliance Officer.
 Victim names and other identifying information of victims are not included in emergency notifications.
 In the event of a system problem, a UPD employee will contact on-call WTAMU Information Technology individuals to issue an alert from a remote location.